probe-lab/website/content.en/tools/_index.md

 [`Nebula`](https://github.com/dennis-tra/nebula) is a libp2p DHT crawler and monitor that is designed to track the liveliness and availability of peers.
-Nebula-based experiments are aimed at monitoring and improving the resilience and reliability of distributed systems by developing better tools for monitoring and managing peer-to-peer networks.
+Nebula-based experiments are aimed at monitoring and improving the resilience and reliability of distributed systems by developing better tools for monitoring and managing decentralized peer-to-peer networks.

 {{< button relref="/nebula" >}}Learn more{{< /button >}}